Considering Surrogacy? Get the Answers You Need

 Traditional Surrogacy – As the name suggests, it is a traditional approach towards surrogacy.
 Here the surrogate’s own eggs are fertilized by the intended father’s sperm.
 Intrauterine Insemination (IUI) or Artificial Insemination is usually used in traditional surrogacy to achieve fertilization.

-Gestational Surrogacy – This type of surrogacy is also sometimes referred as host surrogacy, since the embryo transferred into the surrogate’s womb is created using the Intended Parent’s eggs and sperm.
+Gestational Surrogacy – This type of surrogacy is also sometimes referred to as host surrogacy since the embryo transferred into the surrogate’s womb is created using the Intended Parent’s eggs and sperm.
 The embryo may also be created using donated eggs and the intended father’s sperm.
 In this case, IVF is used to create the embryo.

 How to Become A Surrogate Mother?

-No matter how surrogacy is arranged, through an agency or privately, it’s important to remember that there are not only physical and emotional demands, but legal aspects as well.
+No matter how surrogacy is arranged, through an agency or privately, it’s important to remember that there are not only physical and emotional demands but legal aspects as well.